LizhenQiao/serverless-flask-eventSchedule-app/readme.md

 ### Garbage collection and clearing

-This is a AWS lambda function we use to auto-collect and clear the garbage files in our s3 bucket.
+We have a AWS lambda function used to auto-collect and clear the garbage files in our s3 bucket.
+It will be triggered when anything changed in the S3 bucket.

 ```
 import json